-The purpose of this contest is to give adult students a chance to submit their writing even after they have aged out of the Student Novel Contest, and to provide an opportunity for our older writers to practice crafting a short story and sending it off for professional consideration.
+We created this contest in 2016 to give those of you who are adult students a chance to submit and receive recognition for your writing even after you have aged out of the Student Novel Contest.
+We are also keen to provide you an opportunity to practice crafting a short story and sending it off for professional consideration.

 Who May Enter

 • You must be a student of The One Year Adventure Novel with a valid curriculum license number.